Quinnipiac University emphasizes integrity as one of its guiding principles.

 B. Violations

-Students, faculty and staff must report any violation, including minor unintentional violations, directly to the director of academic integrity on the report form (see form on the MyQ website).
+Students, faculty and staff must report any violation, including minor unintentional violations, directly to the coordinator of academic integrity on the report form (see form on the MyQ website).

 Academic integrity violations encompass any act committed by a Quinnipiac student that compromises or subverts the integrity of the educational or research processes.
 Violations may fall under one or more category or violation.
 These offenses include, but are not limited to: